Home Vancouver’s Sea to Sky Region Britannia Mine Museum National Historic Site Toys Through the Decades at Britannia Mine Museum at Christmas

 In December each year one of the buildings at the Britannia Mine Museum gets decorated with Christmas displays.
 There are beautiful Christmas trees and other decor to admire.
 Inside the building is also where visitors can visit Santa Claus and get their photos taken.

-In 2025 the event happens on the Saturdays and Sundays of December 6th, 7th, 13th and 14th.
-New this year, as part of the museum’s 50th anniversary, there is no admission fee to see Santa or to take photos of him on your phone.
-You won’t get full access to the upper levels of the mine without paying for general admission, including access to the underground mine tour or Boom! exhibit.
-You will, however, get access to the museum’s lower level exhibits, and for free, which is awesome!
-You’ll also get a complimentary cup of hot chocolate and a cookie.
+Last year’s event happened on the Saturdays and Sundays of December 6th, 7th, 13th and 14th.
+New in 2025, as part of the museum’s 50th anniversary, there was no admission fee to see Santa or to take photos of him on your phone.
+You couldn’t get full access to the upper levels of the mine without paying for general admission, including access to the underground mine tour or Boom! exhibit.
+You could, however, get access to the museum’s lower level exhibits, and for free.
+You could also get a complimentary cup of hot chocolate and a cookie.

 Click Britannia Mine Museum for the attraction’s official website.